Re-edited film: History of manual re-editing

 When DVD technology emerged, the re-editing industry began offering a disabled DVD accompanied by a re-edited version of the film on a coupled DVD-R for sale or rental.
 Several companies attempted this business, with some trying to do this through physical brick and mortar stores.
-The most successful of these proprietors of re-edited film content was Utah-based CleanFlicks, Inc., which utilized a unique deal model and proprietary stores to output the inventory.
-Clean Films later became the largest and most successful company in the business by employing an online rental model (similar to Netflix) and avoiding employing any physical stores.
-After a CleanFlicks franchisee in Colorado pre-emptively sued several major film directors out of concern that the guild (citing a notice on the DGA's website that inferred such a lawsuit was pending) were going to sue, the Directors Guild of America and the MPAA filed a countersuit against CleanFlicks and CleanFilms—while including several other distributors of edited DVD prints of theatrical features—arguing that the re-editing of their originally distributed work resulted in a derivation on a fixed media in violation of copyright.
+The most successful of these proprietors of re-edited film content was Utah-based CleanFlicks, Inc., which utilized a unique distribution model to distribute its inventory.
+Clean Films later became the largest and most successful company by employing an online rental model (similar to Netflix) and avoiding employing any physical stores.
+After a CleanFlicks franchisee in Colorado pre-emptively sued several major film directors out of concern that the guild (citing a notice on the DGA's website that inferred such a lawsuit was pending) were going to sue, the Directors Guild of America and the MPAA filed a countersuit against CleanFlicks and CleanFilms—while including several other distributors of edited DVD prints of theatrical features—arguing that the re-editing and distribution of their original work amounted to a violation of copyright.

-In 2005, Mel Gibson released a cut version of The Passion of the Christ to theaters (and later on home media), with the graphic violence toned down.
-In 2006, Judge Richard P. Matsch of the United States District Court for the District of Colorado ruled that CleanFilms, CleanFlicks and other edited film distributors was a copyright violation to distribute re-edited films without the consent from the film studios.
-The key was the fixed media aspect of the businesses; at all times, for instance, CleanFilms sold edited films with a legitimately purchased original copy.
+In 2005, Mel Gibson released a cut version of The Passion of the Christ to theaters (and later on home media), with scenes containing graphic violence toned down.
+In 2006, Judge Richard P. Matsch of the United States District Court for the District of Colorado ruled that CleanFilms, CleanFlicks and other edited film distributors's distribution of re-edited films without consent from the film studios amounted to copyright infringement.
+The key was the fixed media aspect of the businesses; at all times, for instance, CleanFilms sold edited films as seemingly-legitimate products.
 Furthermore, every edited DVD rental unit sold direct-to-customer had a corresponding original copy that was purchased at retail.
 ClearPlay was not affected by this ruling, as they did not sell fixed media, and editing took place as the unaltered streamed media was altered by the consumer's control of ClearPlay's software.

-In an odd twist, despite Judge Matsch's decision and his order that the re-editing companies to destroy all their re-edited inventory, shortly after the studios' victory in the Denver court, the lawyers for the studios negotiated with lawyers for the re-editing companies allowing for the sale of existing inventory.
-In an unexpected investor outcome given the loss of a major infringement case, one of the companies in the first three days of a "going out of business sale" generated more than a quarter of a million dollars in revenue and eventually sold enough re-edited movies to provide their original investors a return on investment worth five times or better the ROI.
+Despite Judge Matsch's decision and his order that the re-editing companies to destroy all their re-edited inventory, shortly after the studios' victory in the Denver court, the lawyers for the studios negotiated with lawyers for the re-editing companies allowing for the sale of existing inventory.
+In an unexpected investor outcome given the loss of a major infringement case, one of the companies in the first three days of an apparent liquidation sale generated more than a quarter of a million dollars in revenue and eventually sold sufficient re-edited movies to provide their original investors a return on investment worth five times or more the ROI.